o3de/o3de.org/content/docs/userguide/networking/providing-custom-interpolation-logic.md

 + [Implementing Interpolation Logic in C\+\+](#network-providing-custom-interpolation-logic-implementing-in-c)
 + [Rotation Interpolation](#network-providing-custom-interpolation-logic-rotation)

-## Adding Your Interpolation Mode to the Lumberyard Editor UI<a name="network-providing-custom-interpolation-logic-lumberyard-editor-ui"></a>
+## Adding Your Interpolation Mode to the Lumberyard Editor UI {#network-providing-custom-interpolation-logic-lumberyard-editor-ui}

 You can start from the user interface in the editor for the Transform component — specifically, with the interpolation options\.
 The following image shows the Transform component's **None** or **Linear** interpolation options in the Entity Inspector\.